-A certificate of birth abroad, more commonly known as a Consular Report of Birth Abroad (CRBA) is a record that establishes a child’s United States citizenship if they are born outside of the US.
-It is a birth certificate or birth record and is required all legal activities involving the child, including travel and even education.
+A certificate of birth abroad — more commonly known as a Consular Report of Birth Abroad (CRBA) — is a record that establishes a child’s U.S. citizenship if born outside of the United States.
+It is a birth certificate or birth record.
+Importantly, it is a requirement for all legal activities involving the child, such as travel and even education.

 Many countries now offer “jus soli” or birthright by soil.
-This means that the child automatically acquires citizenship in the country in which they were born.
-However, they may not automatically be considered US citizens, even if one or both parents are citizens of the US.
+This means the child automatically acquires citizenship in the country in which they were born.
+However, he or she may not automatically receive U.S. citizenship, even if one or both parents are U.S. citizens.

 How to Get a Certificate of Birth Abroad

-If you have your child abroad and are a United States citizen, you need to report the birth of your child to the American consular office closest to you.
-The sooner you do it, the better; as long as the child is under 18 years of age it can be done.
+If you are a U.S. citizen but had your child abroad, you must report the birth of your child to your nearest American consular office.
+The sooner you do it, the better — as long as your child is under 18 years old.

-In order to get a consular report of birth abroad you must submit the following documents:
+In order to get a consular report of birth abroad, you must submit:

-- Proof of US citizenship for one or both parents (whichever applies).
-This can be a certified US birth certificate or US passport.
+- Proof of U.S. citizenship for one or both parents (whichever applies), such as a certified U.S. birth certificate or U.S. passport.

 - If the parents are married, then the marriage certificate for the parents.

-- Proof of the parents’ US residence such as school transcripts.
+- Proof of the parents’ U.S. residence, such as a school transcript.

-In some cases, other documents may be required such as divorce decrees from previous marriages, affidavit of paternity, or certain medical reports (blood compatibility, etc.).
+In some cases, you may need to present other documents, such as divorce decrees from previous marriages, affidavit of paternity, or medical reports (blood compatibility, etc.).